OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 If the application caches the sensitive information in a screenshot, the app fails this test.

-You should have a default screenshot to be cached whenever the application enters the background.
+The application should show a default image as the top view element when the application enters the background, so that the default image will be cached and not the sensitive information that was displayed.

 ### Testing Memory for Sensitive Data